Vibration Industrial Accident Claim*

 Just about any type of vibrating tool, regardless of the size, can inflict injury if it is not handled the right way.
-Employers have a duty to ensure their employees are trained adequately and give them the appropriate protection from hazardous conditions.
+Employers have a duty to ensure their employees have been trained adequately and give them the appropriate protection from hazardous conditions.

 Unfortunately, that is not always the case.